 As mentioned above, Chief Officers' pay, for Heads of Service and above, will be measured against the market on, at least, a three yearly basis to ensure we maintain consistency with our peer local authorities.
 Where there are significant changes in market rates then a pay benchmarking assessment will be carried out for Chief Officers.
-It may be appropriate to re-visit their pay levels in 2014/15.
+Pay levels have been benchmarked for Executive Director and Heads of Service as part of the proposed restructure of Leadership and Operations Team.
+They are detailed in the report on the review of Senior Management at Part 2 of this agenda.